 And a break up of your salary will show ‘Employer contribution to NPS or some such’.

-Usually this amount is included as part of your total taxable salary.
+Usually, this amount is included as part of your total taxable salary.
 DO NOT add it again, find out from your payroll team if the employer’s NPS contribution has been added to your taxable salary.
 You can also do a quick calculation if you have your payslips.
 By adding all the components on your payslip – such as basic, DA, allowances, etc, – you should be just short of the employer’s contribution amount to arrive at your total taxable salary number.

-Section 80CCD(1) and Section 80CCD(2) provides tax deductions on NPS.
+Section 80CCD(1), 80CCD(1B) and Section 80CCD(2) provides tax deductions on NPS.

 Section 80CCD (1)

-This section provides a maximum deduction of 10% of employee’s salary (basic + DA) contributed in the previous year towards NPS.
+This section provides a maximum deduction of 10% of the employee’s salary (basic + DA) contributed in the previous year towards NPS.
 The maximum limit of deductions is capped at Rs 1.5 lakhs for a given financial year.

 Section 80CCD (2)